 There is also increased discussion of ethical dilemmas that arise in clinical work because of online and social media use.
-Although the American Psychological Association has not yet prepared formal guidelines on best practices for an online world, the American Counseling Association (2005) has recommended that informed consent processes should address this topic.
+The American Counseling Association (2005) has recommended that informed consent processes should address this topic.
 Specifically, they recommend that informed consent should acknowledge risks and benefits of using social media and other technology.
 Policies could include expectations including: